Skip To Main Content

 min

-Layoffs are undoubtedly one of the most challenging situations for both employees and companies.
+Employee layoffs are undoubtedly one of the most challenging situations for both employees and companies.
 For HR professionals tasked with delivering this difficult news, preparation is key to ensuring that the process is handled as empathetically and smoothly as possible.
-Here’s a crucial checklist to help you prepare for notifying employees that they’re being laid off.
+Here’s a crucial HR layoff checklist to help you prepare for notifying employees that they’re being laid off.

 1. Prepare a Script